What Do You Need to Get Started?

 (4) Car

-For details of the car requirements, check out the CAMS Manual online (www.camsmanual.com.au) – start with the Khanacross Regulations (Non Speed Events).
+For details of the car requirements, check out the CAMS Manual online (https://www.cams.com.au/regulations/manual) – start with the Khanacross Regulations (Autotest Events), Speed Event Standing Regulations and Autocross Standing Regulations.

 The most important things are that you have a securely fitted fire extinguisher (minimum 900g), a working seat belt and functioning brakes.
 BORMSA Supplementary Regulations also stipulate at least one working rear facing red tail light for twilight competition.